Pat Harris, Director and founder of BUSK

 BUSK had its own full sized coach which was fitted with safety belts.
 At the time, the coach was sixteen years old, had just passed an MOT and had all the paperwork to confirm the seat belt fitment was legal and safe.
 Pat knew differently.
 She booked the coach into six different Vehicle Inspectorate Stations (now known as DVSA) to have the fitment inspected.
-She had ensured that the belts had been altered so that at least five of them would be fitted incorrectly.
-She also loosened a couple of the seats from their floor attachments so the seats moved if pushed.
 So worried were the Department of Transport (DOT) in London that they rang Pat and asked if they could attend to observe the checks!
 This was exactly what she had wanted because prior to this exercise, she had warned the DOT that the Vehicle Inspectorate were not mechanical engineers and should not be tasked with checking seat belt retro fitting but they would not listen.
 Now they wanted to not only listen, but attend the checks in person.
 They had to agree that she did know what she was talking about and they could now see first hand that many of the 'faulty' fitments were missed becasue the Vehicle Inspectorate were not trained adequately to make the checks that only a seat belt expert or mechanical engineer should make.
 She was getting her message across that if the manfuacturer of a vehicle refused to retro fit belts into one of their own vehicles, there was a very good reason for this.

 Over the years BUSK has written many transport policy documents for schools and hand books for the industry and produced resource materials for use in schools and by the bus and coach industry.
 It was BUSK that first introduced emergency evacuation drills of buses and coaches as far back as 1994.
 Now it is common to see transport operators using this type of training as part of the CPC course work for drivers.